-The focus of the transportation analysis was evaluation of potential operational and construction impacts at the facility, inlcluding the traffic activity resulting from employees coming to and departing the site and truck trips and haul routes needed during construction.
-For the transportation analysis, two study areas were defined: the Midway Landfill Alternative study area and the South 336th Street and South 344th Street alternatives study area.
+The focus of the transportation analysis was evaluation of potential operational and construction impacts at the facility, including the traffic activity resulting from employees coming to and departing the site and truck trips and haul routes needed during construction.
+For the transportation analysis, two study areas were defined: the Preferred and South 344th Street alternatives study area and the Midway Landfill Alternative study area.
 The study areas are shown in Figures G1.3-1 and G1.3-2.

-The Midway Landfill Alternative study area encompasses nine key intersections between SR 99 to the west, I-5 to the east, S 240th Street to the north, and S 260th Street to the south.
-Due to their close proximity and anticipated impacts to similar intersections, a single study area was identified for the South 336th Street and South 344th Street alternatives.
-The study area for the South 336th Street and South 344th Street alternatives encompasses nine key intersections between SR 99 to the west, I-5 to the east, S 336th Street to the north, and S 344th Street to the south.
+Due to their close proximity and anticipated impacts to similar intersections, a single study area was identified for the Preferred and South 344th Street alternatives.
+While the Preferred and South 344th Street study area encompasses several intersections, only those intersections potentially impacted by the Build alternatives were evaluated.
+The study intersections for the Preferred and South 344th Street alternatives include nine key intersections between SR 99 to the west, I-5 to the east, S 336th Street to the north, and S 344th Street to the south.
+The study area for the Preferred and South 344th Street alternatives incorporates the area of the mainline in addition to the facility.
+The elevated mainline track for the Preferred and South 344th Street alternatives would cross several roadways within the study area.
+Because all of these crossings would be grade separated from the mainline, there would not be impacts to operations.